remoteintech/remote-jobs/company-profiles/remote-garage.md

 ## Company blurb

-[Remote Garage](http://www.remotegarage.club/) is on a mission to bring your best potential regardless of what left undiscovered by becoming the first school in India to launch a new career.
+[Remote Garage](http://www.remotegarage.club/) is on a mission to bring your best potential regardless of what was left undiscovered, by becoming the first school in India to launch a new career.
 Sound like a worthy endeavor?
 Come join us!

-We are a community of gophers, who do programming not because they expect to get paid or get adulation by public, But because it is fun to program.
+We are a community of gophers, who do programming not because we expect to get paid or get adulation from the public, but because it is fun to program.

 ## Company size

-10+ employees (as of Aug 2020).
+~10 employees (as of Aug 2020).

 ## Remote status

-We highly believe and focus on providing remote employement.
+We highly believe in and focus on providing remote employement.

 ## Region